 The ultimate in performance and technology

-The Service Course-70 Ergo featured trickle-down innovation from the Service Course SL-70.
+The Service Course-70 Ergo features trickle-down innovation from the Service Course SL-70.
 That includes the drop dimensions and a contoured top for a natural ergonomic grip on the bar tops for all-day comfort.

 The Service Course-70 Ergo’s specially tuned drop shape creates comfortable hand positions with the short reach to control levers vital for race situations.
-The bar’s 70mm reach (the horizontal distance from the bar’s stem clamp area to center of the brake perch) is the shortest of Zipp’s new Service Course lineup.
-Its 128mm drop (vertical distance from bar’s stem clamp area to bottom of drops) help puts the rider low and in control without compromising comfort.
+The bar’s 70mm reach (the horizontal distance from the bar’s stem clamp area to the center of the brake perch) is the shortest of Zipp’s Service Course lineup.
+Its 128mm drop (vertical distance from the bar’s stem clamp area to the bottom of the drops) places the rider low and in control without compromising comfort.
 With the revised ramp angle, proper fit is now achievable on even the toughest fits.
-Whether it’s a rider with a shorter torso or a bigger rider getting aero by pairing this bar with a long stem, this bar helps put just about any cyclists into his or her optimal position.
+Whether it’s a rider with a shorter torso or a bigger rider getting aero by pairing this bar with a long stem, this bar helps put just about any cyclist into his or her optimal position.

 Available in four sizes.
 Made from durable and light 6061 aluminum.
 Available in Bead Blast Black with white logos or Beyond Black.

 Popular cycling blog Red Kite Prayer provided its readers with a comprehensive overview of the Zipp Service Course SL handlebars.